top of page

 If you’ve ever noticed that slowing down pleasure can feel more intense than rushing to the finish, you’re not imagining it.
 More people are exploring sexual wellness practices that focus on control, awareness, and extended sensation — and that’s where edging and gooning come in.
 While the two are often lumped together online, they’re actually very different experiences with one shared goal: staying in the pleasure longer.
 Whether you’re curious, already experimenting, or just trying to understand the hype, let’s break down what gooning and edging really are, why people practice them, and how to explore them mindfully.

-The Key Difference Between Gooning and Edging
+The Key Difference Between Edging vs. Gooning

 Edging is the practice of bringing yourself close to climax and then stopping before you reach it.
 This can happen during solo play or with a partner.
 The idea is to cultivate intensity, prolong the experience, and explore control over your body’s responses.